-12. Ted “Kid” Lewis: Without question, one of the very best pugilists to ever emerge from the British Isles, Lewis had some 300 bouts before all was said and done, fighting from bantamweight to light heavyweight.
+12. Ted “Kid” Lewis: Without question, one of the finest pugilists to ever emerge from the British Isles, Lewis had some three hundred bouts before all was said and done, fighting from bantamweight to light heavyweight.
 His greatest triumphs were at 147 where he won the world title, battling for it repeatedly against hated rival Jack Britton.

 6. Barney Ross: A truly heroic figure in boxing history, Ross was smart, cagey and incredibly tough.
 One of boxing’s first triple-crown champions, Ross defeated a long list of great battlers including Jimmy McLarnin, Tony Canzoneri, Ceferino Garcia, Battling Battalino, Billy Petrolle and Frankie Klick.

 5. Emile Griffith: Arguably the greatest boxer of the 1960’s pound-for-pound, Griffith was an outstanding talent, competing at the elite level for more than fifteen years and amassing victories over such excellent fighters as Luis Rodriguez, Benny Paret, Ralph Dupas, Don Fullmer, Dick Tiger, Joey Archer and Nino Benvenuti.

 4. Sugar Ray Leonard: Presiding over one of the strongest of welterweight fields, Leonard’s run from 1977 to 1982 is unquestionably one of the most impressive in division history.
 Astonishingly fast and powerful, Ray defeated Hall of Fame champions Wilfred Benitez, Roberto Duran and Thomas Hearns, before later moving up to conquer Marvelous Marvin Hagler.